 Flowers & Vase ($0-25)

 A timeless tradition of DIY hostess gifts is to give flowers in a vase.
 If you have access to free flowers and also have a mason jar laying around, you don’t have to spend a dime out of pocket.
+This is definitely a great way to stay on budget.
 Perhaps you could adorn the vase or jar with some ribbon to give it some extra umph.

 COOKIES.
 I don’t know a single person who doesn’t like cookies.
 Find out their favorite flavors or preferences, and go to work.
 Again, depending on your pantry, you might not have to spend a lot of money.
 If you can, put the cookies in a cute tin or container.
 Cookies can actually be a student loan solution by keeping your budget on track to eliminate those pesky loans on time.